 Laura at least as brilliant as Floyd—by his own account—is an ornithological phenomenon.
 Floyd would attempt to explain her genius to others, including me, but the truth of it was too incredible to comprehend.
 Dwight Perkins, as a believer in the forest preserves and local parks, would be proud of her contributions to our knowledge of public lands—even as her supervisors within the Forest Preserve District are today.

-With this impending volume, however, there are significant reasons to change the title, and, of course the authorship.
-All of the information of the 4th edition is being retained and updated, but the Flora of the Chicago Region: A Floristic and Ecological Synthesis was to contain new features that would make it a truly unusual floristic work.
+With this impending volume, however, it became evident that there were significant reasons to change the title, and, of course the authorship.
+All of the information of the 4th edition was retained and updated, but the Flora of the Chicago Region: A Floristic and Ecological Synthesis was to contain new features that would make it a truly unusual floristic work.
+These features include:

-• Morphological descriptions of each family, genus, and species.
+• Morphological descriptions for each family, genus, and mapped taxon.

-• Addition of a whole new section of associates that account for all the insects, birds, and mammals that have intimate relationships with our vascular plants: nectaring of pollen or extrafloral nectaries, gall formation, herbivory, seed or fruit utilization, myrmecochory, etc.
+• Addition of a whole new section of associates that account for all the insects, birds, and mammals that we have seen to have intimate relationships with our vascular plants: nectaring of extrafloral nectaries, collection of pollen, seed or fruit utilization, myrmecochory, gall formation, and fungal infections.

-• Where vascular plants, or there communities have characteristic associations with bryophytes and lichens, these cryptogams are mentioned.
+• Where vascular plants, or their communities have characteristic associations with bryophytes, hepatophytes, and lichens, these cryptogams are mentioned.

-• Nomenclatural alignments, still conservative, are much more “current” than any of the other editions, and such changes are much less likely to annoy future users, since the older floras—Deam, Fernald, and Jones, for example, are far less in use.
+• Nomenclatural alignments, still conservative, are much more “current” than any of the other editions, and such changes are much less likely to annoy future users, since the older floras—Deam, Fernald, and Jones are far less in use.
 About 95% of the names align with those in the USDA Plants on line.